-The following table reflects information regarding equity compensation awards outstanding and available for future grants as of December 31, 2017 and March 23, 2018, segregated between equity compensation plans approved by our stockholders and equity compensation plans not approved by our stockholders^(a):
+The following table reflects information regarding equity compensation awards outstanding and available for future grants as of December 31, 2017 and March 23, 2018, segregated between equity compensation plans approved by our stockholders and equity compensation plans not approved by our stockholders (a):

-Plan Category Date Number of securities to be issued upon exercise of outstanding options/SARs c Weighted age exercise price of outstanding otions/SARs Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 12/31/17 2,984,499 ^(b) \$ 76.54 ^(c) 4,896,855 3/23/18 4,785,298 ^(d) \$ 77.28 ^(e) 2,680,854 Equity compensation plans not approved by security holders ^(f) 12/31/17 N/A N/A N/A 3/23/18 N/A N/A N/A
+Plan Category Date Number of securities to be issued upon exercise of outstanding options/SARs Weighted average exercise price of outstanding options/SARs Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 12/31/17 2,984,499 (b) \$ 76.54 (c) 4,896,855 3/23/18 4,785,298 (d) \$ 77.28 (e) 2,680,854 Equity compensation plans not approved by security holders (f) 12/31/17 N/A N/A N/A 3/23/18 N/A N/A N/A

-Our common stock is issued to officers and key employees, long-term incentive awards and Company matches under our deferred compensation arrangements if elected by the employee.
+(a) Our common stock is issued to officers and key employees, long-term incentive awards and Company matches under our deferred compensation arrangements if elected by the employee.
 Any such awards are approved by our Compensation Committee, which is composed of five independent directors.
 Issuances to NEOs are disclosed in the section of this Proxy Statement in the Summary Compensation Table included in this Proxy Statement.

-- Weighted average exercise price of 359,000 SARs outstanding. - Includes approximately 313,000 shares related to SARs, 2.6 million shares related to RSUs and 1.8 shares representing the target number of performance units that may be earned, assuming the target payout level is achieved. - Weighted average exercise price of 313,000 SARs outstanding. - There are no equity compensation plans, as defined by the NYSE, which have not been approved by our stockholders.
+- (e) Weighted average exercise price of 313,000 SARs outstanding. - f) There are no equity compensation plans, as defined by the NYSE, which have not been approved by our stockholders.

-Includes approximately 359,000 shares related to SARs, 1.5 million shares related to RSUs and 1.1 million shares representing the target number of performance units that may be earned, assuming the target payout level is achieved.
+(b) Includes approximately 359,000 shares related to SARs, 1.5 million shares related to RSUs and 1.1 million shares representing the target number of performance units that may be earned, assuming the target payout level is achieved.